 There are quite a few resources and phone apps out there to help you meditate.
 There are a few different types of meditation you can try, the most popular out there are called "mindfulness meditation” meditation” and "guided meditation.”

-Guided Meditation this is more like listening to an open ended plot or story that allows you to relax and stay in the moment.
-This type of meditation is great if you need a break, if your brain keeps going over and over one thing, or one problem.
-You’ll need a place to sit comfortably, some headphones and a device (phone, computer, ect.) to listen to your mini-mental-vacation.
+Guided Meditation is more like listening to an open-ended plot or story that allows you to relax and stay in the moment.
+This type of meditation is great if you need a break, if your brain keeps going over and over one idea or problem.
+You’ll need a place to sit comfortably, some headphones and a device (phone, computer, etc.) to listen to your mini-mental-vacation.

-Mindfulness meditation is more for a quit setting, no distractions, no added sounds, you’ll hold a slightly distant glaze about 3 feet in front of you.
+Mindfulness meditation is more for a quiet setting, no distractions, no added sounds; you’ll hold a slightly distant gaze about 3 feet in front of you.
 As thoughts come into your mind, you recognize them, and without further analysis, you push the thought aside.
 You can say, "Hi, thought!
-I’m going to get back with you later.” then imagine pushing that thought of your head.
+I’m going to get back with you later” - then imagine pushing that thought out of your head.
 This type of meditation is great for cognitive control and discipline.
-It can help you organize a bunch of thought and clean pathways to information you haven’t accessed in a while.
+It can help you organize your thoughts and clean up the pathways to information that you haven’t accessed in a while.